steelwheels/JSTerminal/Documents/UsersManual.md

 The *JSTerminal* is a terminal application to execute JavaScript shell.
 The JavaScript shell (named *jsh*) is extended JavaScript to make shell scripting easier.
 See [jsh language manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-lang.md) for more details.

+This application is open source software.
+If you have any question or suggestions please send e-mail to [Steel Wheels Project](mailto:steel.wheels.project@gmail.com) or write issue to the [Github repository](https://github.com/steelwheels/JSTerminal).

 This is a sample screen short of this application.
 ![Main window](./Images/main-screenshot.png)